 Air Canada raises nearly C$1.6 bln amid COVID-19 pandemic

-June 2 (Reuters) - Air Canada AC.TO said on Tuesday it raised nearly C$1.6 billion ($1.18 billion) through an offering of shares and convertible senior notes to strengthen its cash flow amid the coronavirus crisis.
+June 2 (Reuters) - Air Canada AC.TO said on Tuesday it raised nearly C$1.6 billion ($1.18 billion) by selling shares and convertible debt to strengthen its balance sheet, in a sign investors are willing to back sectors hard hit by the coronavirus outbreak.

-Airlines, including Air Canada, have been among the worst hit as coronavirus-led travel bans resulted in thousands of flight cancellations, forcing carriers to cut jobs and costs as sales dried up.
+Airlines, including Air Canada, have been among the worst hit as coronavirus-led travel bans resulted in thousands of flight cancellations, forcing carriers to cut jobs and costs as revenue dried up.

-"This important financing will allow us to keep our strong relative position and better manage debt leverage and risk as government restrictions are lifted and the market recovers," Chief Financial Officer Michael Rousseau said in a statement.
+The Montreal-based company will use the funds for working capital needs and general corporate purposes.
+It will allow Air Canada to "better manage debt leverage and risk" as the market recovers, Chief Financial Officer Michael Rousseau said in a statement.

 ($1 = 1.3509 Canadian dollars)